 3) Physical accessibility should be considered together with smart city service accessibility.

 Public devices should consider accessibility from not only the perspective of information and communication but also physical accessibility.
 For example, when installing kiosks that require user interaction, appropriate heights should be ensured so that wheelchair users do not feel uncomfortable using them.

+7.2 Accessibility guidelines concerning the interface layer

+Editor’s note: This section will provide practical guidelines for implementing accessible smart city services in terms of the interface layer mentioned in section 6.

+[TBA]

 8 Information layer: accessible smart city services as a tool for users with specific needs